- Diseases, Disorders & Conditions»

 - Bird mites have no wings so they could not fly, but since they are so small and equipped with sharp heat sensors, they float on the air and move toward the targets for the sting.

-- Since bird mites flock to the warm bright light, placing small desk lamp at the corner of the darkened room would attract mites to the lamp.
+- Since bird mites flock to the warm bright light, placing small desk lamp on the floor at the corner of the darkened room would attract mites to the lamp.
 By placing a filter, TrueAir Filter, next to the lamp, the bird mites are then drawn onto the filter and removed from the room.

 - Government action to eradicate bird mites by treating infected bird nests with proper insecticide is suggested.